tokhi/androidTechTalkPresentation/README.md

 Getting Started With Android Development
 ===========================
 This article is a how to for newbies to start building apps in Android.
-So this article requires you to have a basic java programming and object oriented
+So this article requires you to have a basic knowledge of java programming and object oriented.

 ######Install Android tool######
 For a quick start in developing apps download ADT bundle which includes all essential android SDK components and a version of the Eclipse IDE with built-in ADT (Android Developer Tools) to streamline your Android app development.